zulip/zulip/docs/testing/continuous-integration.md

 The main CircleCI configuration file is [./circleci/config.yml](https://github.com/zulip/zulip/blob/master/.circleci/config.yml).
-We currently run several jobs during a CircleCI build.
-They are:
+We run multiple jobs during a CircleCI build to test different supported platforms.
+They are currently:

-* trusty-python-3.4
-* xenial-python-3.5
+* xenial-backend-frontend-python-3.5
-* bionic-python-3.6
+* bionic-backend-python3.6

-Each runs the Zulip backend test suites, using the indicated platform/OS and Python version. `bionic-python-3.6` job for example runs the tests in Ubuntu Xenial with Python 3.6 pre-installed.
+Each runs the Zulip backend test suites, using the indicated platform/OS and Python version.
+As suggested by the names, only one suite runs the frontend test suites, since those are not platform-dependent.
-Additionally, the `xenial` suite also runs the Zulip frontend test suites; since those are not platform-dependent, it doesn't make sense to run them on all platforms.
-Your build for the PR will pass only if all the 3 jobs are executed successfully.

 ### Configuration